AKVIS ArtSuite can work independently as a standalone program as well as a plug-in to a photo editor.

 Moving and scaling the image is done in the Navigator.
 In the Navigator you can see the reduced copy of the image.
 A frame surrounds the part of the image visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged to display a different part of the image.
 To move the frame, bring the cursor inside the frame, press the left mouse button and while keeping it pressed, drag the cursor.

 Additionally, you can move the image in the Image Window with the scroll bars or by holding down the space bar, then holding down the left mouse button while moving the mouse.
 The mouse's scroll wheel can move the image up and down, and holding Ctrl on Windows, ⌘ on Mac – while using the scroll wheel will move the image left and right.
 Holding Alt on Windows, Option on Mac will scale the image.
-Right-click on the scroll bar to activate the quick navigation menu.
+Right-click the scroll bar to activate the quick navigation menu.

 It is also possible to enter a new scale coefficient into the appropriate field.
 Frequently used scale coefficients can be found in a fall-down menu.
 You can also scale the image using hot-keys: + and Ctrl++ on Windows, ⌘++ on Mac to scale up the image, - and Ctrl+- on Windows, ⌘+- on Mac to scale down the image.

 Under the Settings Panel you can see Hints for the parameters and buttons when you hover over them with the cursor.
+You can choose where the hints will be shown or hide them in the Preferences.